 This delightfully-named beach gets its name from the noise that the dry sand makes when you walk on it!

-For beach visitors over the age of 12, there is a daily walk-on fee of $7 per person.
-This is between the hours of 9am and 5pm when staff is on duty through Labor Day.
+For beach visitors over the age of 12 (and under 65), there is a daily walk-on fee of $10 per person.
+And a season pass is $35 per person.
+(Summer 2023 rates.)
+This is between the hours of 9am and 5pm when staff is on duty, from Memorial Day weekend through Labor Day.

 There’s even a great local ice cream store just a 2-minute drive from Singing Beach.
 You’ll find Captain Dusty’s Ice Cream at 60 Beach Street, on the way back in to the town centre.
 Captain Dusty’s is open from 12pm to 9pm, 7 days a week.

 Beach address: 121 Beach Street, Manchester-by-the-Sea, MA 01944

 Official website: Singing Beach in Manchester-by-the-Sea, Massachusetts